[Skip to Content]

 Grand Rounds

-OB Grand Rounds is held at the New Academic Building (NAB), Located at 790 Irving Avenue every Friday from 7:30am to 8:30am.
+OB Grand Rounds is held at the New Academic Building (NAB 4414A), Located at 790 Irving Avenue every Friday from 7:30am to 8:30am.
 Due to the pandemic, these presentations were being conducted virtually.
 They are now back to being an in-person meeting covering a wide variety of current OB and GYN topics being presented by local and nationally recognized experts.

-The annual Symposium celebrates its 50th on October 20, 2023.
+The annual Symposium celebrates its 51st on September 27, 2024.
 Current OB and Neonatal topics are chosen to keep the nurses, providers and residents from Central New York updated on the most recent developments in perinatal care.

 View more information